AdaCore/learn/content/courses/ada-idioms/chapters/controlling_obj_initialization_creation.rst

        Top    : Natural := 0;
     end record;

-For an unbounded container such as a simple binary tree, we'll use an access type for the representation, and the automatic default value null initializes :ada:`Tree` objects to the empty state.
+For an unbounded container such as a simple binary tree, if the representation is an access type, the automatic default value :ada:`null` initializes :ada:`Tree` objects to the empty state.

 .. code-block:: ada